Research

 I have a strong overarching interest in how to measure things that participants don't want to (or can't) tell us about.
 Many of the topics I've focused on center on people's deeply-held values (moral values and judgments, religiosity, meaning in life) or involve behaviors that people are strongly motivated to report or not report (truthfulness, academic dishonesty, questionable research practices, substance misuse).
 Consequently, I often have to find ways to get around the social desirability (or undesirability) of the thoughts, beliefs, and behaviors I'm interested in.

 Some of the measurement approaches I've used in this vein include process dissociation, informant reports, random response techniques, Bayesian truth serum, and modifications to self-report measures.
-In upcoming work, I plan to incorporate ecological momentary assessment and euphemistic/dysphemistic self-report items, and I have longer-term plans to expand my IRT skills to improve item selection in self-report measures.

 Here's a few examples of measurement issues I've worked on in the past: